chrplr/PCBS/docs/testing-tour.rst

    subl

 This should open a new window with the sublime text editor.
-If you get a message ``command not found``, ask the instructor to fix your path.
+If you get a message ``command not found``, ask the instructor to fix your PATH variable or try to do it by tourself [1]_.

 Then, check out https://www.youtube.com/watch?v=SVkR1ZkNusI for a short tutorial.